phoebejacodes/de-week-1-python-engineering/daily-log.md

 - Remembering when to use positional vs optional arguments
 - Debugging silent failures caused by incorrect file paths or missing flags
 - Understanding how scripts, shell commands, and Python execution interact
+- Hardest day so far — complexity ramped up fast
+- Code structure feels jumbled, hard to follow the ordering
+- Relied heavily on AI to complete exercises
+- Understanding is general, not deep
+- Feeling intimidated by not being able to do it alone

 ### Key Learnings
 - CLI tools are just structured Python programs with argument parsing